 Rives N. Y chromosome microdeletions and alterations of spermatogenesis, patient approach and genetic counseling.
 Ann Endocrinol (Paris).
 2014 May;75(2):112-4. (view)

-FAQs from users: 'Is IVF the treatment for Y chromosome microdeletions?', 'Is a natural pregnancy possible with Y chromosome microdeletions?' and 'What is azoospermia due to microdeletions in the Y chromosome?'.
+FAQs from users: 'Are Y chromosome microdeletions always studied in men with oligozoospermia in the semen analysis?', 'Is IVF the treatment for Y chromosome microdeletions?', 'Is a natural pregnancy possible with Y chromosome microdeletions?' and 'What is azoospermia due to microdeletions in the Y chromosome?'.

 Authors and contributors